 Professional treatments that feature masks and other peel alternatives are great during the summertime.
 Enzyme masks, such as pumpkin or papaya, work to dissolve skin cells on the surface of the skin and regulate oil production, keeping the pores clear of debris.
 Antioxidant treatments are another good option – they help give the skin a much-needed boost of antioxidants that can help protect the skin from UV damage during the months where UV exposure is at its peak.

-If you regularly get chemical peels, consider scheduling a chemical peel and ask your PCA Certified Professional how to keep the skin cool after a treatment during the summer months.
+If you regularly get chemical peels, consider scheduling a professional peel and ask your PCA Certified Professional how to keep the skin cool after a treatment during the summer months.

 Daily care products that have powerful antioxidants will keep the skin protected and healthy throughout the summer.
 Start early, incorporating ingredients like vitamins C and E before the summer hits to allow your skin to get used to these ingredients.
 You’ll go into summer with strong, healthy skin, preemptively preventing damage.
 Continued use of your antioxidants products every morning throughout the summer — and the rest of the year! — will give your skin an extra boost of UV protection and prevent skin damage.